spoonapps/docs/reference/spoonscript/copy.md

 cp <source> <destination>
 ```

-Source path may point to an inner subdirectory of the one mentioned above,
-but must not point above it.
+The source path may point to an inner subdirectory of the one mentioned above, but must not point above it.

-Destination may either be absolute path, or relative.
-In the second case,
-file is copied into a location related to the current working directory.
+The destination may either be an absolute path, or a relative path.
+In the latter case, the file is copied into a location relative to the current working directory.

 Examples:
 ```